eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 1. Types: only instances of *MyRule* and *MySubRule* are allowed for this rule.
 Subtypes are prohibited, since the parser never instantiates unknown subtypes.
 1. Features: In case the *MyRule* and *MySubRule* have [EStructuralFeatures]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EStructuralFeature.java) besides *strVal* and *intVal*, only *strVal* and *intVal* may have [non-transient values](#transient-values).
 1. Quantities: The following condition must be true: `strVal.size() == intVal.size()`.
-1. Values: It must be possible to [convert all values](#value-converter) to valid tokens for terminal rule *STRING*.
-The same is true for *intVal* and *INT*.
+1. Values: It must be possible to [convert all values](#value-converter) to valid tokens for the used terminal rules *ID* and *INT*.

-The typical use case for the concrete syntax validator is validation in non-Xtext-editors that, however, use an [XtextResource]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/XtextResource.java).
-This is, for example, the case when combining GMF and Xtext.
+The typical use case for the concrete syntax validator is validation in non-Xtext-editors that use an [XtextResource]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/XtextResource.java).
+This is the case when combining GMF and Xtext, for example.
 Another use case is when the semantic model is modified "manually" (not by the parser) and then serialized again.
-Since it is very difficult for the serializer to provide [meaningful error messages](#parse-tree-constructor), the concrete syntax validator is executed by default before serialization.
+Since it is very difficult for the serializer to provide meaningful error messages, the concrete syntax validator is executed by default before serialization.
 A textual Xtext editor itself is *not* a valid use case.
 Here, the parser ensures that all syntactical constraints are met.
-Therefore, there is no value in additionally running the concrete syntax validator.
+Therefore there is no value in additionally running the concrete syntax validator.

 There are some limitations to the concrete syntax validator which result from the fact that it treats the grammar as declarative, which is something the parser doesn't always do.

 *   Grammar rules containing assigned actions (e.g. `{MyType.myFeature=current}` are ignored.
 Unassigned actions (e.g. `{MyType}`), however, are supported.
 *   Grammar rules that delegate to one or more rules containing assigned actions via unassigned rule calls are ignored.
-*   Orders within list-features can not be validated. e.g. `Rule: (foo+=R1 foo+=R2)*` implies that *foo* is expected to contain instances of *R1* and *R2* in an alternating order.
+*   Orders within list-features cannot be validated. e.g. `Rule: (foo+=R1 foo+=R2)*` implies that *foo* is expected to contain instances of *R1* and *R2* in an alternating order.

 To use concrete syntax validation you can let Guice inject an instance of [IConcreteSyntaxValidator]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/validation/IConcreteSyntaxValidator.java) and use it directly.
 Furthermore, there is an [adapter]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/validation/impl/ConcreteSyntaxEValidator.java) which allows to use the concrete syntax validator as an [EValidator]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EValidator.java).
 You can, for example, enable it in your runtime module, by adding: